Skip to main content

 Substantial Growth in Income

-Higher income, along with a bright outlook, more autonomy, and the ability to provide holistic care for patients throughout their lifespan, all contribute to a rewarding career as you make the shift from RN to nurse practitioner.
+Higher income, along with a bright outlook, more autonomy and the ability to provide holistic care for patients throughout their lifespan all contribute to a rewarding career as you make the shift from RN to nurse practitioner.

-How Carson-Newman Supports Students Transitioning from RN To Nurse Practitioner
+How Carson-Newman Supports Students Transitioning from RN to Nurse Practitioner

 While there are challenges to the transition from RN to nurse practitioner, Carson-Newman’s online MSN-FNP program is uniquely designed to empower working nurses to succeed in taking that career step and to thrive in their new role.